ima2132/Tech-Blog/README.md

 - [Deployed URL](#deployed-url)

 ## Description
+Writing about tech can be just as important as making it.
+Most developers also spend at least some of their time reading and writing about technical concepts, recent advancements, and new technologies.
+The main objective of this project is to build a CMS-style blog site, in which developers can publish their blog posts and comment on other developers’ posts as well.

+This site follows the MVC paradigm in its architectural structure, using `Handlebars.js` as the templating language, `Sequelize` as the ORM, and the `express-session npm package` for authentication.

 ## Installation
+To run the application, you will need to have `VS Code` and `Node.js` installed.
+First, clone my repo.
+You will then need to install dependencies in order to use Tech Blog.

+Run the following command in your terminal:

+`npm install`

+This will install the necessary dependencies to utilize this application.

+After installing the necessary dependencies, it is required to seed your database with initial data to properly run the application using the `SQL` schema.
+This can be achieved by executing the following commands:

+`mysql -u root -p <db/schema.sql`

+`mysql -u root -p <db/seeds.sql`

+After you have initialized your database, run the following command to seed:

+`npm run seed`

+You can then start the application by running the command `npm start`.

+* Alternatively, you can use the deployed website by clicking on this link:

 ## Usage
+This blog serves as an educational and networking platform for individuals in the tech industry.
+It provides an avenue for people to engage in discussions, share insights, and educate others through their posts and comments.

 ## License
 Please refer to the LICENSE listed in the repo.